hinsonan/hinsonan.github.io/_posts/2025-10-24-gpu-programming-in-python-part-1.md

 └─────────────────────────────┴──────────┴──────────────┴─────────────┘
 ```

-The slowness of python is exposed to our naked eye and we witness just how nice a JIT can be.
+The slowness of Python is exposed to our naked eye and we witness just how nice a JIT can be.
 Numba can be a useful tool for developers to use in order to speed up their algorithms.
-As with any GPU operation is not always a clear winner.
-If you notice that GPU with transfer is slower.
-The reason for this is that we are transferring the data onto and off the cpu once we have completed the whole vector addition operation.
+As with any GPU operation, it is not always a clear winner.
+If you notice, GPU with transfer is slower.
+The reason for this is that we are transferring the data onto and off the CPU once we have completed the whole vector addition operation.
 This transfer time cannot be taken for granted.
-The kernel only operation is extremely quick but we still have to transfer the data back to cpu in most real world cases.
+The kernel-only operation is extremely quick, but we still have to transfer the data back to CPU in most real-world cases.

-Overall in this case the Numba CPU operation is the fastest.
-The GPU can still be faster in a lot of scenarios but it is not a silver bullet.
+Overall, in this case, the Numba CPU operation is the fastest.
+The GPU can still be faster in a lot of scenarios, but it is not a silver bullet.

-Let's scale the number of operations and see how the cpu and gpu speeds react.
-In this case an operation is one pass over the whole vector array.
-So essentially we are saying add 10 million vectors `x` amount of times
+Let's scale the number of operations and see how the CPU and GPU speeds react.
+In this case, an operation is one pass over the whole vector array.
+So essentially we are saying add 10 million vectors `x` amount of times:

 ```
 Scaling Benchmark: CPU vs GPU (10,000,000 elements)